 A 501(C)(3) NON-PROFIT

-What is Crime Stoppers you ask?
+What is Crime Stoppers?
 The answer really is quite simple.
 Crime Stoppers is a Non-Profit organization that works with the community, media, and law enforcement to help solve crimes.

 Though no one part of any Crime Stoppers organization is more important than the other, the citizens of each community are responsible for forming a Crime Stoppers non-profit corporation, establishing a board of directors who are responsible for establishing policy, determining amount and method of reward payments, working closely with the police and the media and generally overseeing the program.
 The directors are also responsible for fund raising which goes directly to maintaining the organization and paying rewards.
 This is an ALL VOLUNTEER, non-paid organization which relies heavily on volunteer service.
 There is no tax money sought.